Skip to main content

 The strongest Module B paragraphs argue distinctiveness through voice.
 The text is distinctive because of how it sounds, and how it sounds is a function of specific linguistic choices that other texts in the tradition did not make.

-What is reading voice in passages?
+What are reading voice in passages?

 Show answer